BetonQuest/BetonQuest/docs/Participate/Process/Code/Writing-JUnit-Tests.md

     scheduler.getCurrentTick();
 ````

-There are some more methods that allows to do some more things with this scheduler:
+There are some additional features of this scheduler:

 ````java linenums="1"
     scheduler.shutdown();